-It's impossible to conceive of different ways to think about education without first identifying and momentarily suspending our most basic (and usually unexamined) assumptions.
-The illustration below is an attempt to assess our current, commonly held core beliefs about education.
-I intend to write follow-up posts about the Ten Horsemen … and the language, policies, … Continue reading Ten Horsemen of the Educational Apocalypse
+It's impossible to embark on a radical redesign of education without first identifying and momentarily suspending our most basic (and usually unexamined) assumptions about what's happening in schools.
+The illustration embedded here identifies some of our current, commonly held, largely unexamined assumptions about education.
+Each of them has, over time, served to carry us toward … Continue reading Ten Horsemen of the Educational Apocalypse

 To my way of seeing it, "Montessori" has become a universalized descriptor, signifying a loose collection of progressive educational principles.
 In fact, Dr. Maria Montessori developed and documented a thoroughly articulated and richly integrated classroom practice for assisting the healthy and natural development of pre-school and elementary age children.
 She accomplished this through the systematic … Continue reading Return to Scientific Pedagogy (or: why I’m a feral Montessorian)